Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/5_Actors_and_Transactions.md

-The Carequality Push Notifcation IG defines specific Actors and Transactions to define
+The Carequality Push Notifcation IG defines specific Actors and Transactions
 ### Actors
 The Push Notifications defines 4 Actors
 1. Notification Recipient -- the actor who requests the subscription